agafun/mylodash/README.md

 ## Tests

 There are 69 test cases written using [Chai Assertion Library](https://www.chaijs.com) which results are presented below.
+Code coverage has been calculated with the [istanbul/nyc](https://github.com/istanbuljs/nyc) tool.

 ```
   mylodash